cloudigrade/houndigrade/README.md

 ### Running

+To run houndigrade locally use docker-compose

+    docker-compose up

+This will start the queue, the houndigrade container, mount provided block devices inside said container, and run a scan against it, placing the results on the queue.
+The queue can be accessed at [localhost:15672](http://localhost:15672) with `guest/guest` being the default credentials.

 ### Testing

 To run all local tests as well as our code-quality checking commands:

     tox

+To run just our code-quality checking commands:

+    tox -e flake8

+To run just our tests:

+    tox -e py36

 If you wish to run a higher-level suite of integration tests, see [integrade](https://github.com/cloudigrade/integrade).